object

 Shared objects

-An object may be annotated shared
+An object may be annotated shared, meaning

 it is visible outside the scope in which its declaration occurs.